How does Covid-19 affect rented property?

 The Coronavirus Act protects landlords by preserving their right to forfeit the lease later for non-payment of rent which has been subject to a rent holiday where that rent has later become due but remains in arrears.

-Landlords do need to be careful because the Coronavirus Act does not apply to every commercial lease – there are important exceptions.
+Landlords do need to be careful because the Coronavirus Act does not apply to every commercial lease.
 Clarity of communication is crucial and prudent landlords and tenants will record their agreements in writing.
 Landlords should take care not to use words which might lose them the right, preserved by the Act, to forfeit for arrears of rent if they are not paid once the rent holiday is over.